StackHub-LLC/LicHelper/README.md

 	}

 Note `findVendor()` should be called with your StackHub Vendor ID available from the [My Products](https://stackhub.org/my/products/) page.

-`findProduct()` should be called with your StackHub Product ID, available from the [My Product](https://stackhub.org/my/products/) edit pages.

 `findPackage()` should probably be called with the details of the current pod: